withastro/docs/src/pages/en/core-concepts/project-structure.md

 Your new Astro project generated from the `create-astro` CLI wizard already includes some files and folders.
 Others, you will create yourself and add to Astro's existing file structure.

-Here's how an Astro project is organized, and the some files you will find in your new project.
+Here's how an Astro project is organized, and some files you will find in your new project.

 ## Directories and Files